Definition of Working Capital Example

 Examples of real working capital companies are listed below

-- Amazon: The main reason Amazon is surviving with this strategy is that customers pay upfront and have no difficulty in raising money
+- Amazon: The main reason Amazon is surviving with this strategy is that customers pay upfront and have no difficulty raising money

 - Dell Computers: This is also a classic case of maintaining minimum inventory and extremely low working capital.
 Dell computers demand upfront payments from customers.
-This has not only reduced the working capital but also given an edge against its competitors
+This has not only reduced the working capital but also given it an edge against its competitors

-Looking at the above examples it can be said that negative working capital is a sign of effective business management
+Looking at the above examples, it can be said that negative working capital is a sign of effective business management

 Conclusion